ArmonBarakchi/Non-Linear-Least-Squares-From-Scratch/README.md

 # Training Neural Networks Using Non-Linear Least Squares

 This repository contains an implementation of **non-linear least squares algorithms** to train a simple neural network from scratch.
 The project demonstrates the ability of neural networks as universal approximators by approximating various non-linear functions.
-The Levenberg-Marquardt algorithm is used to optimize the neural network parameters, with a focus on understanding and implementing non-linear least squares methodologies.
+The **Levenberg-Marquardt algorithm** is used to optimize the neural network parameters, focusing on understanding and implementing non-linear least squares methodologies.

 ## Features
 - **Neural Network Architecture**: